- Focus your writing on areas of growth, not perfection

 - Craft a system for recording and retrieving stories, situations, sayings and Scripture to utilize as you write.

 - Process your passions and analyze them for application in your sphere of influence

 Your Very Best Idea, Part 1

-In this partial teaching by Lysa TerKeurst at a former She Speaks Conference, she will show you how to unlock your very best idea which might surprise you, disappoint you and frustrate you.
-Press through the process, and your very best and most captivating idea might just be waiting to be discovered.
+In this lesson, you will get a front row seat at a She Speaks Conference session as Lysa TerKeurst shows you how to unlock your very best idea which might surprise you, disappoint you and frustrate you.
+Press through the process, and your very best and most captivating idea might be waiting to be discovered.

 Your Very Best Idea Ever, Part 2

-In Part 2 of this teaching, Lysa TerKeurst explains how to unlock your very best idea.
-Make sure you check out session one first.
+In Part 2 of this lesson, Lysa TerKeurst explains how to unlock your very best idea ever.
+Make sure you check out Your Very Best Idea Ever, Part 1 first.

 Finding Writing Ideas